streamnative/function-mesh/docs/design/package-service-download-design.md

 ### Volumes and VolumeMounts

-When `packageService` is provided, required TLS/OAuth2 mounts for package download are added with dedicated mount paths:
+When `pulsarPackageService` is provided, required TLS/OAuth2 mounts for package download are added with dedicated mount paths:

 - OAuth2: `/etc/oauth2-package-service`
 - TLS: `/etc/tls/pulsar-functions-package-service`